microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/New-PowerBITable.md

 ```

 ## DESCRIPTION
-The New-PowerBITable cmdlet lets you create New PowerBI table object.
+The New-PowerBITable cmdlet lets you create New Power BI table object.

 ## EXAMPLES